ngn13/massacr/README.md

 ## Deploy
 ### Docker
 The project contains a scanner and a simple database with a web interface.
-Easiest way to deploy these to is to use `docker-compose`, here is an example configuration:
+Easiest way to deploy these two is to use `docker-compose`.
+Here is an example configuration:
 ```yml
 version: "3"
 services: